MarianaRioCosta/ctf-blog/src/content/posts/lattices0.md

 ---

-`This is the first of a series of posts on lattice-based cryptography.`
+`This is the first of (hopefully) a series of posts on lattice-based cryptography.`

 ## Lattices?